PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Currently we are hard coding our data which we will update in a moment.
-But let's navigate to `src/app/page.tsx` and import our newly created component and see what we get.
+We are currently hard-coding our data, which we will update in a moment.
+But let's navigate to `src/app/page.tsx`, import our newly created component, and see what we get.

 ```jsx
 import { FeatureSection } from "@/components/custom/FeaturesSection";